 - Praying for those in need as part of our prayer chain

 If you want to display your gifts in a more visible way, please consider our vibrant music ministry.

-Friends in Need is a group in the church whose goal is to help families in times of stress, such as an illness, a death or a birth.
-The help may be a meal, transportation to a doctor's appointment or simply a note.
+Caring Friends is a group in the church whose goal is to help families in times of stress, such as an illness, a death or a birth.
+The help may be a meal or simply a note.
 The purpose is to express concern in a tangible way that lets members know they are cared for and not alone at these times.

 In a church this size it is not easy to always know when this kind of support may be needed.
 We need your help.
 We appreciate your letting us know when you are aware of a special need.
-Please call Elizabeth Lauck at 817-0607 or call the church office.
+Please contact Skip Hess.

 The Prayer Chain at Lexington Presbyterian is a group of dedicated women and men who have made a commitment to pray daily for members of our church family.
 In times of illness, bereavement, or other crises, messages are sent out by email so that we can pray specifically for those who have expressed a desire for our prayers.
 We also pray for those with long term concerns and those in extended care facilities, along with their caregivers.

 When the Prayer Chain was first begun, several statements were printed at the top of the phone tree (remember those days!) which still have value today.
 They are: